 Child victims and those adults who choose to have a forensic interview meet with a professional who is specially trained.
 Interviews are conducted in a victim-friendly, safe, supportive environment using open-ended, non-leading questions.
 Forensic interviews are digitally recorded.
 This reduces the need for the child or adult to be interviewed multiple times by many different professionals.
 Minimizing the number of interviews reduces additional trauma to the child and preserves their statement.
 In addition, members of the multidisciplinary team (law enforcement, MCD investigators, SEMO-NASV staff) observe the interview in progress from another room.

-After the interview, victims are brought to the exam room by a SEMO-NASV nurse who is specially trained to assess child and adult victims of violence.
+After the interview, victims are brought to the exam room by a SEMO-NASV medical provider who is specially trained to assess child and adult victims of violence.
 The exams at SEMO-NASV are non-invasive, victim friendly healthcare evaluations.

 The forensic interviewer, medical provider and victims’ advocate will talk to the adult victim or caregiver after the interview and exam, with the investigative team, to discuss what will happen next and answer any questions they may have.
 The advocate will maintain contact with victims and families to provide ongoing support and information about the investigation process as well as follow-up.